Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Ab Initio Generation

 \section{Ab Initio Generation}

 We extend EH-Diff to the domain of ab initio crystal generation by incorporating discrete diffusion on atom types, denoted as $\mathbf{A}$.
-To evaluate its performance, we compare EH-Diff against five state-of-the-art generative methods: FTCP \cite{ren2022invertible}, Cond-DFC-VAE \cite{court20203}, G-SchNet \cite{gebauer2022inverse}, its periodic extension P-G-SchNet, and the original version of the generative framework \cite{xie2021crystal}.

-For EH-Diff, we estimate the statistical distribution of atom counts from the training dataset and sample the number of atoms according to this pre-computed distribution, inspired by the approach of \citet{hoogeboom2022equivariant}.
-This enables EH-Diff to generate crystal structures with variable sizes.
-Consistent with the evaluation protocol in \cite{xie2021crystal}, we assess generation performance using three key metrics: Validity, Coverage, and Property Statistics.
+We compare EH-Diff against five state-of-the-art generative methods: FTCP \cite{ren2022invertible}, Cond-DFC-VAE \cite{court20203}, G-SchNet \cite{gebauer2022inverse}, its periodic extension P-G-SchNet, and the original version of the generative framework \cite{xie2021crystal}.
+For EH-Diff, it samples the number of atoms according to the statistical distribution estimated from the training dataset, following the approach of \citet{hoogeboom2022equivariant}.
+This enables the generation of crystal structures with variable sizes.
+Consistent with the evaluation protocol in \cite{xie2021crystal}, we assess generation performance using three metrics: Validity, Coverage, and Property Statistics.
 Validity measures the percentage of generated crystals that are physically plausible.
 Coverage quantifies the similarity between the generated samples and the test dataset in terms of structural diversity.
-Property statistics evaluate the physical and chemical properties of the generated crystals, including density, formation energy, and the distribution of elemental compositions.
+Property statistics evaluate physical and chemical properties of the generated crystals, including density, formation energy, and the distribution of elemental compositions.